thred/cbmAntTasks/README.md

 cbmAntTasks
 ===========

-A collection of Ant tasks for the development with cc65 (www.cc65.org) and Vice.
+A collection of Ant tasks for the development with cc65 (http://www.cc65.org) and Vice (http://www.viceteam.org/).

 Tasks
 =====